Diabetes

 Can I be healthy with Diabetes?

 Yes, you can have diabetes and be healthy.
-It takes some work.
-But as you make healthy choices and have your diabetes in control, you will see that it is possible to be healthy and have diabetes.
-Here are some things to talk about with your doctor that will help you be as healthy as you can:
+It takes some work, but as you make healthy choices and have your diabetes in control, you will see that it is possible to be healthy and have diabetes.
+Here are some tips to prevent diabetes:

 Find tips on how to manage your diabetes, eat healthy and get more exercise in the links below: